savoirfairelinux/dhtnet/README.md

 ### Dnc: Distributed nc

-dnc is a program that provides network connectivity between peers in a Distributed Hash Table (DHT) network.
+dnc is a command-line that provides network connectivity between peers in a Distributed Hash Table (DHT) network.
 It allows peers to establish connections with other peers and create a TCP socket on a remote devices, similar to the behavior of the traditional nc utility.
 #### SSH configuration
 To simplify the usage of dnc with SSH, you can add the following lines to your SSH configuration file (`~/.ssh/config`):
 ```ssh